 It’s no secret that Rolex watches are expensive.
 While everything is relative, Rolex watches are among the most prestigious watch brands in the world, never compromising on quality, and being a luxury watch brand, the price of their products naturally reflects that.

 But what is particularly interesting is that Rolex watches can actually be investments.
 In fact, the value of some Rolex watches have significantly increased in value, and if you buy the right Rolex watch, it can prove to be a great investment over time.
-And if you buy the right watch, you can wear it and enjoy it, and sell it for the same price as you bought it for.
+And if you buy the right watch, you can wear it and enjoy it, and sell it for the same price that you bought it for.

 But the value of Rolex watches is, like everything, decided based on supply and demand.
 Some Rolex watches have skyrocketed in value over the years more than others, and the reason for this is that the demand for them is extremely high, while the supply of them is rather “limited”.